publiccodenet/about/activities/index.md

 Activities of the Foundation for Public Code that directly serve to further the [mission](../organization/mission.md):

 * [Codebase stewardship](codebase-stewardship/index.md): Providing for the sustainability, marketability and assured quality of a public code product.
-* [Codebase auditing](codebase-auditing/index.md): Certifying contributions and codebases as public code.
+* [Codebase auditing](codebase-auditing/index.md): Performing standards compliance checking on codebases, including on the Standard for Public Code and project specific standards.

 Activities that support the above as well as make staff operations and communications work: